-Keep in mind that there are two levels of trademark protection.
-For federally registered marks, the owner of the trademark gains protection for that mark nationwide, even if the owner is not doing business across the entire nation.
-This is the easiest type of mark to avoid because you can simply search the U.S. Patent and Trademark Office (USPTO) website and get the results.
+- For federally registered marks, the trademark owner gains protection for that mark nationwide, even if the owner is not doing business across the entire nation.
+This is the most accessible type of mark to avoid because you can search the U.S. Patent and Trademark Office (USPTO) website and get the results.

-Because they are not federally registered, and therefore not as easily searchable, there could be similar marks already "in use" that preclude you from using yours.
-Or, there could be a similar mark being used in a market in which you expect to expand.
-You can avoid the headache of potential future litigation if you simply change your trademark right now.
+Because they are not federally registered and thus not as searchable, there could be similar marks already in use that prevent you from using yours.
+A similar mark could be used in a market where you expect to expand, so you can avoid the headache of potential future litigation if you rebrand or change your trademark right when you find out.

 What methods and resources are useful in a self-search?

-If your mark is a service mark, you can do the same at a site which lists those services.
-For example, if your trademark is for a camera, you can go to Best Buy or Google Shopping to see if there is a mark similar to yours.
+If your mark is a service mark, you can do the same at a site that lists those services.
+For example, if your trademark is for a camera, you can go to Best Buy or Google Shopping to see if there is a mark like yours.

 What if I want a professional to do a trademark search for me?

-See FindLaw's Trademarks section for additional articles.
+See FindLaw's Trademarks section for more articles.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help